pillowfication/pf-sowpods/README.md

 **Returns**
  * *(Array)*: All possible single word anagrams.

-Characters in `str` which are not alphabetic, are considered to be wildcards.
+Characters in `chars` which are not alphabetic, are considered to be wildcards.
 This function crawls the trie as long as the next node is available in the letters provided.

 ```javascript
 sowpods.anagram('EYBTOR*');